-- · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - · Have a transcript evaluation completed to determine how outstanding course requirements or needed credits, if any, will be fulfilled.
+- · Have a combined cumulative GPA of 2.0 or higher on a 4.0 scale on previous academic work. - Have a transcript evaluation completed to determine which, if any, outstanding course requirements or needed credits must be fulfilled.

 Students who have not achieved the minimum GPA, grade standards, or other assessment criteria may still apply in order to be considered for provisional acceptance.
 See Admission Categories.